gabidavila/gabriela.io/source/_posts/2015-04-27-strip-your-text-field.md

 ) Engine=MyISAM DEFAULT CHARSET=utf8;
 ```

-That way you can create a `FULLTEXT` index in the table, because it is MyISAM and still be able to work with better data consistency provided by InnoDB.
+That way you can create a `FULLTEXT` index in the table and still be able to work with better data consistency provided by InnoDB.
+You can use InnoDB engine on the second table too, but it is not needed unless you want to use the constraint in the foreign keys.

 To retrieve it, a `INNER JOIN` or `LEFT JOIN` between the two tables: